vbarbarosh/vue-pager/README.md

-An abstraction for working with paged data
+An abstraction for working with paged data in Vue

     Page:
     <select v-model="pager.page_active">